WireGuard/wireguard-windows/docs/netquirk.md

 ### Considerations for non-`/0` Allowed IPs

 When the above conditions do not apply, routing and DNS information is handed to Windows in the typical way for Windows to manage.
 This includes its [ordinary multihomed DNS resolution behavior](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd197552%28v%3Dws.10%29) as well as its ordinary routing table resolution.
 Users may make use of the normal Windows firewalling and network configuration capabilities to firewall this as needed.
+One firewall rule is added, however, which allows the tunnel service to send and receive WireGuard packets.

 ### Network List Manager